ehw-fit/ariths-gen/README.md

 ### FIT BUT bachelor's degree project

 ## Description
 ArithsGen presents an open source tool that enables generation of various arithmetic circuits along with the possibility to export them to various representations which all serve their specific purpose.
-C language for easy simulation, Verilog for logic synthesis, BLIF for formal verification possibilities and CGP to enable further global automatization.
+C language for easy simulation, Verilog for logic synthesis, BLIF for formal verification possibilities and CGP to enable further global optimization.

 ### Usage
     python3 ariths_gen.py